JdeRobot/FPGA-robotics/Projects/ComputerVision/README.md

 - The servo is commanded by a 10-bit signed signal.
 0: 0 degrees; -500: -90 degrees; 500: 90 degrees

+Other signals:

+**newframe**: this signal is generated in the ov7670 camera capture.
+Indicates when a complete frame has been received.
+This signal is just a clock cycle.
+After this signal is received, there are at least 30 camera lines.
+Each line is at least 784 x 2 ov7670_clk (pclk).
+Multiplied x2 because it takes 2 camera clk cycles to send a pixel Having pclk is 80ns (12.5 MHz), it would be around 125 us before the first pixel is received.
+So it will be around 6272 FPGA clock cycles (20ns-50MHz).
+With these times, the FPGA would be in the 39th line when the first pixel is received, and since the FPGA process the image faster than the pixels are received, the old frame will be processed before the new frame fills the buffer

 ---